nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 Design consideration: `SchoolEvent` is modelled after NUS modules to cater to our intended users.

 ## Implementation
-This section describes some noteworthy details on how certain features are implemented.
+This section describes the details of how each feature is implemented.

 ### Add a calendar item feature
 This feature is facilitated by `AddCommand`.